The ATP Acapulco Open is an outdoor hardcourt tennis tournament on the ATP Tour that is held in Acapulco, Mexico.

 Players

-The official entry list for the 2023 tournament in Acapulco has not yet been released but the 2023 singles entry list is expected to include several top 50 ATP players including Stefanos Tsitsipas, Carlos Alcaraz, Casper Ruud, and Holger Rune.
+The official entry list for the 2023 tournament in Acapulco has now been released with the 2023 singles entry list including several top 50 ATP players including Casper Ruud, and Holger Rune.

-The following top ATP players are expected to be included in the entry list for the 2023 Mexico Open.
+Below is a full list of ATP players that were included in the singles entry list for the 2023 Mexico Open.

 - Adrian Mannarino